luisantunesdeveloper/dot-files/README.md

 TX  til previous 'X'
 ;   repeat above, in same direction
 ,   repeat above, in reverse direction
+C-R X - Finds the correspondent record (X) within / for example

 ## commands
 :g// runs a command in each line following a pattern